Staples Interview Questions

 2. Why do you want to work for Staples?

-• State you enjoy working with customers and you believe a career with Staples will allow you to do just that.
+• State that you enjoy working with customers, and you believe a career with Staples will allow you to do just that.

-• Tell them you enjoy learning new technologies and will enjoy helping customers learn these new technologies.
+• Tell them you enjoy learning new technologies and that you will enjoy helping customers understand them.

 3. What is your greatest strength?